 The harvest strategy sets a model estimated egg production limit reference point of 20% of unfished levels.
 The Western Zone egg production has never fallen below the limit reference point.
-In 2021/22 egg production was at 22.0%, which is above the 20% limit reference point (Figure 11).
-There has been a gradual decline in egg production over the last two years from a high of 23.5% in 2017/18 (revised from previous assessment).
-However some of this decline is due to the negative bias in the most recent egg production estimate.
+In 2022/23 egg production was at 23.0%, which is above the 20% limit reference point (Figure 11).
+There has been a gradual decline in egg production over the last two years from a high of 24.0% in 2020/21 (revised from previous assessment).
+However some of this decline is due to the negative bias in the most recent egg production estimate (see model diagnostics and biases section).